Fujifilm X30 vs Panasonic G9

 Studio photographers will appreciate that the Panasonic G9 (unlike the X30) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The G9 is a recent model that features in the current product line-up of Panasonic.
 In contrast, the X30 has been discontinued (but can be found pre-owned on ebay).
 There has not been a direct replacement model for the X30 from Fujifilm.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.
+Further information on the features and operation of the X30 and G9 can be found, respectively, in the Fujifilm X30 Manual (free pdf) or the online Panasonic G9 Manual.

 So what is the bottom line?
 Is the Fujifilm X30 better than the Panasonic G9 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.